Sharpen Your Website Mockup Skills with Pencil

 Wireframing with Simplicity

 One of the first steps in constructing a new website is planning where the elements of your website will be placed.
+So how do you mockup a website quickly and efficiently?
 Building a website and then moving different components from page to page looking for the perfect placement could add up to a lot of wasted time.
 This is where prototyping and wireframing come into play.

 Wireframing is basically like laying out a floor plan for your website.
 This can save you so much time in the long run — so long as you’re using the appropriate tools.